 Hello!
 Thank you so much for your message!
 I managed to find some online and got them sent to me in America - some really lovely black heeled Juju ones!
 Since coming back home, I have seen sooo many shoe stores here selling different types of jellies; haven’t seen any heeled ones yet though :) Wow - Argentina, that is so cool!

-Anonymous asked: not all british school uniforms are like williams and harrys mines not!
+Anonymous said: not all british school uniforms are like williams and harrys mines not!

 Hahaha!
 Aww!
 Sorry, mass generalisation ;) I just saw some super cute ones in London which were much better than the ones we have here!

-Anonymous asked: how is writing about love vapid or stupid?
+Anonymous said: how is writing about love vapid or stupid?
 I don't think you can have many people relating to songs (or lyrics) if the person writing them is vapid or stupid...